 Impairment testing of the assets is performed when drafting the separate financial statements or the interim reports.
 If there is impairment, the difference between the carrying amount of the asset and the present value of the estimated future cash flows, discounted at the original effective interest rate, is charged to the income statement under "130 Net impairment losses on c) held-to-maturity investments".
-The same income statement losses recognised if the reasons behind the previous impairment losses are no longer valid.
+The same income statement item also reports any reversals of impairment losses recognised if the reasons behind the previous impairment losses are no longer valid.